Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: The GPU-inspired Shared Memory Model

 \textbf{\em Warp}: A group of 32 cores constitute a ``warp-engine'' or a ``warp''.
 The threads in a given warp execute in lock-step running the same instruction at every clock-cycle.
 All the programs in a given warp maintain a single program counter executing in SIMD (Single Instruction Multiple Data) mode.
 In this work, we view a warp as a basic unit of execution with all the threads in a warp executing in a synchronous lock-step manner.
 In a scenario where different threads within a single warp need to execute different instructions, some threads may be idle (executing ``no-ops'') while others are actively executing instructions.
 This is to ensure that all the active cores are executing the same instruction.
 Additionally, if the total number of active threads in a warp is fewer than the number of available cores, the unused cores will remain idle, resulting in underutilization of the GPU's processing power. }

 {\bf Processes.} The system consists of a known static set of $n$ processes, $P_1, P_2, ...
 P_n$.
-These processes correspond to {\em threads} of a block of a Streaming Multiprocessor of a GPU.
+These processes correspond to {\em threads} of a block of a Streaming Multiprocessor in a GPU.
 As discussed, these threads are distributed in {\em warps} (recall Fig.~\ref{fig:GPU-hier}).
 We denote by $p$ the size (number of processes) of a warp.
 Thus, the system consists of $\ceil{n/p}$ warps.
-(I.e., we focus on a single block of a single SM as our system.)
+In this paper, we focus on a single block of a single SM as our system (the circled components in \figref{SysModel}).

-{\bf Phase-based computation.} The computation proceeds in {\em synchronized phases}.
-In a given phase, only a warp is scheduled by the {\em wrap scheduler} (recall Section~\ref{sec:Intro}; also see below).
+{\bf \mpcolor{Phase-Based Computation.}} The computation proceeds in {\em synchronized phases}.
+In a given phase, only one warp is scheduled by the {\em warp scheduler} (recall Section~\ref{sec:Intro}; also see below).
+Since there is one warp per phase in our model, the terms ``warp'' and ``phase'' inherently mean the same in this document.
 Within a phase, each process can perform a constant number of instructions, which include access to the shared objects along with some local computation.
 Recall from Section~\ref{sec:Intro} that processes (threads) in the same warp operate synchronously in a lock-step fashion, whereas processes across different warps operate asynchronously.
 Thus, processes in the same phase are synchronous and perform the same instructions (except Byzantine ones -- see below), but phase duration might be different.
-However, due to the small wrap cycle approach of GPUs (cf. Section~\ref{sec:Intro}), the latency of the phases is bounded to a specific number of instructions.
-In other words, phases enable processes in wraps to perform the same (small) number of instructions, despite their duration.
+However, due to the small warp cycle approach of GPUs (cf. Section~\ref{sec:Intro}), the latency of the phases is bounded to a specific number of instructions.
+In other words, the scheduler enables processes in a warp to perform the same (small) number of instructions (even for the Byzantine ones).

 \ignore{ in the \figref{SysModel}.
 These processes operate in {\em synchronized phases}.
 The processes are the threads $t0,t1,t2..$ in \figref{gpuArch}, and a phase in our proposed model is one warp in the GPU system.
 In particular, }